TK (Peruvian rock band)

 In 2005, TK made the soundtrack for the animated movie Piratas en el Callao.
 The song "La Juerga Pirata" was the main hit of the soundtrack.

 In 2006, June, they announced their separation, but in November, guitarist, Emilio Pérez de Armas reformed the band with new members.
-He took the place of lead singer.

 In 2007 they released their 3rd album, "Nucleo" with the lead single "Fragmentos".